acyeh-lab/ST/README.md

 # Image Overlay:
 - Use QuPATH to get DAPI/RNA ish image, export as .ome.tiff file.
-- Open up ISH/H&E file.
+- Open up ISH/H&E file (e.g. ".vsi" file format).
 Note that we will need landmarks for overlay, so H&E is great; and ISH should include something like DAPI to correlated areas.
   - Go to “File” -> “Export Images” -> “OME TIFF”, and use the following parameters
     - Tilesize 1024
     - Pyramidal Downsampling: 2